Two-Day Virtual Events

 Each session will be held from 9 a.m. to noon.

 Despite the efforts of numerous organizations working to recruit and retain front-line caregivers, the causes of the worker shortage remain multifaceted, with no quick fixes.

 Throughout Missouri, hospitals have taken an active role to remedy this situation.
 From scholarships to flexible hours to employee-friendly benefits packages, Missouri hospitals are implementing innovative programs to attract more people to use their talents and skills in the health care industry.

 Hospital staff vacancy and turnover are at record levels.
 Your organization doesn’t have to be a statistic.
 Trained preceptors can make a difference.
 Preceptors are vital to the success of our health care organizations and workforce retention.
 The Missouri Preceptor Academy is a program designed for registered nurses and health care professionals to gain the training necessary to guide new employees, recent graduates, and students through the onboarding and competence validation process.
 Preceptor programs have been shown to reduce turnover and the high costs associated with hiring and retaining staff.
-The Missouri Preceptor Academy is offered at multiple venues throughout the state.
+The Missouri Preceptor Academy is being offered virtually.

 The Clinical Faculty Academy is a communitywide training program for registered nurses serving as adjunct clinical faculty at nursing schools in Missouri.
 Our mission is to develop qualified staff nurses for the role of clinical nurse educators in order to increase the faculty workforce and expand and sustain enrollments in schools of nursing.